Laura Kate Dale

 Laura Kate Dale is an English video game journalist, author and activist.
 She is known for writing about the transgender and autism communities in relation to video games and for her video game industry leaks.
 Many of her topics tackle accessibility for disabled players and LGBTQ+ representation.

 Game journalism

 Dale has worked at gaming site Destructoid.
-She was also the news editor for gaming site Kotaku UK for almost two years, leaving the position in June 2019 to pursue other projects.
+Dale was also the news editor for gaming site Kotaku UK for almost two years.
+She left the position in June 2019 to pursue other projects.
 She has also written for The Guardian.

 Dale is known for her videogame leaks.
 She leaked the existence of Until Dawn: Rush of Blood in 2015 and the PlayStation 4 Slim in 2016.
 She also leaked details about the Nintendo Switch and Mario + Rabbids Kingdom Battle.

-She features as a weekly co-host on the podcast Podquisition, alongside gaming critic James Stephanie Sterling and Conrad Zimmerman.
-They discuss game industry news and adjacent topics in a mostly non-serious, amusing manner.
-Dale acts as the organisational force, preparing the topic list and getting the conversation back on track.
-A running joke of the series is that it would fall to chaos without her supervision due to the disorganisation and chaos of the other personalities.

-In May 2020, Dale launched a video series called "Access-ability" on YouTube, a show focused upon discussing the difficulties neurodivergent or disabled people face within video games, reviewing a variety of games and explaining what has and could be done to improve such experiences and make the video games industry a universally more accessible field.
-The series also focuses upon issues of LGBTQ+ representation within the medium, among other social issues that are pertinent to the topic.

 Dale was awarded inclusion in MCV's 30 Under 30 list in 2015.
 The same year she was a finalist for MCV's Games Media Awards 2015 Rising Star.
 In 2019 she was a finalist for the MCV Women in Games Awards.